canjs/canjs/view/bindings/doc/can-event.md

 	<input type='text' can-enter='save' />

-The above template snippet would cause the save method (in the [can.Mustache Mustache] [can.view.Scope scope]) whenever the user hits the enter key on this input.
+The above template snippet would cause the save method (in the [can.mustache Mustache] [can.view.Scope scope]) whenever the user hits the enter key on this input.